lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_2.md

 - Reasons to reduce: {{2}}
     - Large error in measurement, e.g. "Eggs eaten daily?"
     - Data entry errors
-    - Small numbers in some levels
+    - Small sample sizes in some levels
     - Ease of interpretation

 `@script`
 While discretizing a continuous variable is often discouraged, some variables tend to be more naturally discrete.
 For example, you usually take one or two pills, not one point five.
-Sometimes, reducing the number of levels in these discrete variables makes sense, such as when there is large error in measurement or entry, small numbers in the levels, or easier interpretation.
+Sometimes, reducing the number of levels in these discrete variables makes sense, such as when there is large error in measurement or data entry, small sample sizes in some levels, or easier interpretation.

 ---